waikato-datamining/image-dataset-converter/plugins/from-roicsv-od.md

                         Path to the text file(s) listing the CSV files to use;
                         Supported placeholders: {HOME}, {CWD}, {TMP} (default:
                         None)
+  --resume_from RESUME_FROM
-  -s SUFFIX, --suffix SUFFIX
+                        Glob expression matching the file to resume from, e.g., '*/012345-rois.csv' (default: None) -s SUFFIX, --suffix SUFFIX
                         The suffix used by the ROI CSV files. (default:
                         -rois.csv)